Seddik-Turki/NMT-Attention-Human-Readable-Dates-2-Machine-Dates/README.md

 The main objective is to convert various date representations, such as "3 May 1979" or "21th of August 2016", into a standardized format (YYYY-MM-DD), making it easier for machines to interpret and process dates.

+The code of the project can be found in the `NMT with Attention Translating Human Readable Dates Into Machine Readable Dates.ipynb` Notebook

 ## Features

 - Translates a variety of date formats into a consistent format.